VincentPaulV/CS252-OS-Assignment/Q1-2.24/README.md

 fstat(4, {st_mode=S_IFREG|0777, st_size=0, ...}) = 0
 ```

-In the above 6 pread64() statements:
+In the above 6 fstat() statements:
 * The fstat() function shall obtain information about an open file associated with the file descriptor fildes, and shall write it to the area pointed to by buf.
 * **int filedes** contains the file descriptor
 * struct stat *buf is a buffer pointing to a struct stat: